-They’re excited!
-Traveling by plane is new and exciting.
+Flying with kids is super exciting for them.
 Most kids can’t sit still while waiting to board the plane, never mind expecting them to sit in a seat for hours.
 And for me sitting in a cramped spot for a number of hours with my fidgety children doesn’t exactly top my list of my favorite things to do.
-However, when it comes to traveling, it is something we all must face, whether it be an airplane or a car and it really can be fun for all.
-I see you shaking your head, but it can be a good time with a little planning.
-Really!
+However, when it comes to traveling, it is something we all must face, whether it be an airplane (or a car) and it really can be fun for all, if you plan ahead.

-My boys big and small love Aqua Doodle - Travel Doodle.
-It’s thin, thus making it easy to pack in your carry on.
+Another fun travel idea for coloring is to use the Travel Aqua Doodle.
+It’s thin and folds up which makes it easy to pack in your carry-on.
 It comes with its own pen that uses water to draw.
 This is a great mess-free drawing pad!
 If you’re taking it on a plane, you will need to bring it through security without water.
 Then fill up the ‘pen’ in the bathroom sink.
-Now draw with the water pen on the Travel Doodle.
-The magic is as it dries, it disappears so your kids can draw over and over again.
+Now your kids can draw with the water pen on the Travel Doodle pad.
+The magic happens right before their eyes!
+As it dries, it disappears!
+Your kids can draw over and over again.

-Always a favorite for little fingers are Sticker books.
+There is such a large variety of sticker books out there perfect for big and small fingers.
 Using their fine motor skills (or mom/dad’s help) peeling the stickers off and being able to pick where they go is a fun activity!
-A search on Amazon for Sticker books will pull up lots of results.
 Here are some my recommendations that my kids have enjoyed.

 Reading books although fun may be hard to do with the airplane noise, never mind the people around you may not want to hear you reading a story.
 Picture books are easy to go through especially for toddlers.